KarolBukowski94/SQL_Project_Data_Analytics/README.md

 ```
 **Key Takeways**

-- January sees the highest number of job postings as companies ramp up hiring in the new year.
+- **January** sees the highest number of job postings as companies ramp up hiring in the new year.
-- Hiring slows mid-year (May globally, June in Poland), followed by a secondary increase in August as recruitment rebounds after the summer slowdown.
+- Hiring slows mid-year (May globally, June in Poland), followed by a secondary increase in **August** as recruitment rebounds after the summer slowdown.
-- A gradual decline occurs toward the end of the year (September–December) as hiring activity slows.
+- Hiring activity gradually declines toward the end of the year (September–December), reflecting a typical slowdown in recruitment due to holidays and year-end budget cycles.
 - **Conclusion:** Job seekers are most likely to find opportunities at the beginning of the year, with a smaller hiring wave in late summer.

 ![Job Postings](assets/7_monthly_job_postings.png)
-*Charts showing monthly job postings for data analysts in 2023 globally and in Poland*
+*Plot Charts generated in Power BI from my SQL query results, revealing monthly job postings for data analysts in 2023 globally and in Poland*

 # What I Learned

-Throughout this project, I’ve learned SQL-related skills including:

-- **🧩 Complex Query Crafting:** joining tables, using subqueries and wielding WITH clauses for temporary table maneuvers.
+- **🧩 Advanced Query Building:** Honed my ability to craft complex SQL queries, utilizing subqueries, seamlessly joining tables with JOIN, and leveraging WITH clauses for efficient temporary table management.
-- **📊 Data Aggregation:** making aggregate functions like COUNT() and AVG() and using them by GROUP BY.
+- **📊 Data Aggregation:** Gained familiarity with GROUP BY, using aggregate functions like COUNT() and AVG() to extract meaningful insights from large datasets.
-- **💡 Analytical Wizardry:** Sharpened my ability to tackle real-world challenges, transforming complex questions into insightful SQL queries.
+- **💡 Analytical Problem-Solving:** Sharpened my ability to translate real-world questions into insightful SQL queries, transforming raw data into actionable intelligence.
+- **📈 Power BI Visualization:** Enhanced my data storytelling skills by creating compelling visualizations in Power BI, turning numbers into clear, impactful charts.

 # Conclusions

 ### Insights
-From the analysis, several general insights emerged:
+From the analysis, several key insights about data analyst jobs emerged:

-1. **Top-Paying Data Analyst Jobs**: The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries, the highest at $650,000!
-2. **Skills for Top-Paying Jobs**: High-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
-3. **Most In-Demand Skills**: SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
-4. **Skills with Higher Salaries**: Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
-5. **Optimal Skills for Job Market Value**: SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
+1. Top-Paying Jobs 💰

+- **Global**: Salaries typically range from $285K to $400K, with exceptions like startups (e.g., Mantys – $600K).
+High salaries are driven by expertise in leadership, tech/AI innovation, finance, and security.
+- **Poland**: Salaries mostly hover around $111K, with Data Architect roles reaching $165K.
+The market emphasizes specialization within traditional sectors rather than emerging tech.

+2. Skills for Top-Paying Jobs 🔧

+- **SQL**, **Python**, and **Tableau** are the most crucial skills for securing the highest-paid roles in both the global and Polish data analytics markets.

+3. Most In-Demand Skills 🔥

+- The Top 5 most essential skills across the data analytics job market, both globally and in Poland, are **SQL**, **Excel**, **Python**, **Tableau**, and **Power BI**.

+4. Top-paying skills 💰🔧

+- **Global**: Niche technologies such as **SVN**, **Solidity**, and **Couchbase** command the highest salaries.
+- **Poland**: Cloud & Database skills like **MongoDB** and **AWS** lead the top-paying skill set.

+5. Most Optimal Skills to Learn 📚💡

+- **SQL**, **Python**, **Excel**, **Tableau**, and **Power BI** may not command the highest salaries, but their strong demand makes them fundamental for most data analysts.
+- **R** can be a valuable addition to a core skill set, offering competitive salaries and high demand in the global market.
+- High-paying and in-demand skills related to cloud-based infrastructure, workflow automation, and big data processing (e.g., **AWS**, **Azure**, **Airflow**, **Windows**, **GCP**, and **Spark**) present strong learning opportunities for career growth.

+6. Degree requirements 🎓

+**Global:** 39% of job postings do not explicitly mention a degree requirement, but one may still be expected.
+**Poland:** 56% of job postings do not specify a degree requirement, though it may still be necessary.

+7. Peak Hiring Months 📅📈

+- **Global & Poland:** The highest number of job postings occur in **January** and **August**, with a slowdown in the middle and end of the year.

 ### Closing Thoughts

-This project enhanced my SQL skills and provided valuable insights into the data analyst job market.
-The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
-Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
-This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.
+This project significantly enhanced my SQL, Power BI, and AI skills while providing valuable insights into the data analyst job market, both globally and in Poland.
+The findings serve as a practical guide for prioritizing skill development and optimizing job search strategies.

+For aspiring data analysts, focusing on high-demand and high-paying skills can provide a competitive edge in the industry.
+This exploration highlights the importance of continuous learning, adaptability, and staying updated on emerging trends, tools, and technologies in data analytics.